YoumingTao/YoumingTao.github.io/_pages/about.md

 # Research Statements

 My research interests lie at the intersection of artificial intelligence and information networking.
 Currently, I am mainly focused on developing trustworthy collaborative machine learning algorithms for edge intelligence.
-Specifically, my research aims to address the following question:
+Specifically, my research aims to address the following challenge:

 **How can we ensure *data privacy*, *fault tolerance*, *algorithmic stability*, *communication/computation efficiency* and *rapid convergence* during the collaborative machine learning and optimization process, especially for edge scenarios with constrained computation/memory capability, limited communication bandwidth, highly dynamic topology and malicious adversaries?**

-Overall, my research aims to use theory as a guide for building innovative and impactful solutions for the real world.
+Ultimately, my research aims to use theory as a guide for building innovative and impactful solutions for the real world.

 <!-- # 🔥 News